Stargazer

 Weather permitting SCAS needs solar telescopes at the "front door" to ZooMiami 12400 SW 152nd st, starting this month

 There will be large crowds of families.
-Please CONTACT ME ASAP if you can bring equipment, We are restoring our popular solarviewing events at ZooMiami.
+Please contact barbyager@aol.com ASAP if you can bring equipment, We are restoring our popular solarviewing events at ZooMiami.

 Plans need to be made in advance.
 Updates will be sent out to members soon.

 Interested to join our new solar team?
-Contact me: barbyager@aol.com .
-If you have solar equipment or want to help, please send an email to Dr. Lester Shalloway with
+Contact: barbyager@aol.com .
+If you have solar equipment or want to help, please send an email to Dr. Lester Shalloway with your information: drlester3@aol.com.

 IN THE SKY